Main Page Content

 BS in Exercise Physiology and Psychology

-According to Holly Redman, The College at Brockport has given her the opportunity to pursue many different interests and discover others.
+According to Holly Redman, SUNY Brockport has given her the opportunity to pursue many different interests and discover others.

 "It is what you make of it.
 There are so many opportunities, you just have to take advantage of them."

 Holly began college at the University of Rochester studying psychology before realizing she wanted to pursue physical therapy.
 She then transferred to Brockport because of the opportunities available to her in the Department of Kinesiology, Sport Studies and Physical Education.